 But before I address the last two verses from the passage, please consider one more adventure in reason: ask yourself, how, specifically, you know that the book of Matthew belongs in the Christian canon of Scripture.
 Why do you believe it is inspired?
 There is no inspired Table of Contents; sola Scriptura cannot determine its status.
 The book of Matthew is there because the Catholic Church of Christ determined that it belongs there.
 More specifically, it is there because men who were called “fathers” included it!
 This is an uncomfortable fact for many Protestant traditions, but it is, nonetheless, a fact.
 So either the Catholic Church did not notice the passage as she wrote it (St. Matthew was Catholic), as she determined its status as inspired, and as she added it to the canon of Sacred Scripture; or perhaps, just maybe, modern non-Catholic Christian communities who have since adopted her canon (or an abridged version of it) simply do not understand the isolated verse.

 • Verses 11-12 read: He who is greatest among you shall be your servant; whoever exalts himself will be humbled, and whoever humbles himself will be exalted.
-Throughout the body of this website I have shown and will continue to show that the nature of the New Testament Church is hierarchical, apostolic, and shepherded by men who were properly called and ordained.
+Throughout the body of this website I have shown and will continue to show that the nature of the New Testament Church is hierarchical, apostolic, and shepherded by men who are properly called and ordained.
 The Protestant Church of Christ, however, has no anchor to the hierarchy, is not apostolic, and is purposefully unknown to the conduit that calls and ordains clergy.
 Put differently, one model consists of elders who serve at the pleasure of those they are subordinate to, and one model consists of men who exalt themselves to a position of authority.
 And it is precisely this very real comparison that provides insight into which paradigm, Catholic or Protestant / Restorationist, that Jesus was more closely condemning.

-Catholics do not confuse spiritual paternity with that of God, and Catholics do not believe that the priests they call “father” are God; but rather, Catholics recognize and acknowledge a truth that the Protestant Church of Christ only partially understands: spiritual fatherhood and the respect owed to Christ’s clergy.
+Catholics do not confuse spiritual paternity with that of God, and Catholics do not believe the priests they call “father” are God; but rather, Catholics recognize and acknowledge a truth the Protestant Church of Christ only partially understands: spiritual fatherhood and the respect owed to Christ’s clergy.

-Just as the Apostles referred to those in their care as spiritual sons and children, today’s priests perpetuate the ancient practice by referring to their flocks as spiritual sons and children.
+Just as the Apostles referred to those in their care as spiritual sons and children, today’s priests perpetuate the ancient and biblical pattern by referring to their flocks as spiritual sons and children.
 And just as the Apostles and disciples referred to even clergy priests as “fathers”, Catholics today refer to their priests as “fathers”.
 Christ Jesus was not against this truth; it was He who vested His clergy with their responsibilities, and that fact is recorded in Sacred Scripture.
 It is not a violation of Jesus’ intent to address fit priests with a most fit and respectful title.
 What violates His intent and lesson from Matthew 23:9 is self-exaltation, bloated arrogance and spiritual pride—unworthy father figures in the Faith, as compared to humble servants who, conversely, will be exalted.